minwal/adx-cosmos-hol/README.md

-# Build near real-time analytical solution with Azure Data Explorer
+# Integrating CosmosDB and Azure Data Explorer to build near real-time analysis solution

-**In this hands on lab you will learn about the power of near real-time analytical solution and how easy it is to build one using Azure Data Explorer(ADX) and Azure Cosmos DB.**
+**In this hands on lab you will learn about the power of near real-time analytical solution and how easy it is to build one using Azure Cosmos DB and Azure Data Explorer(ADX).**

 ## NOTE
 Analytical solutions can be built in mutiple ways using different azure services, this lab describes one of the possible scenarios.
 Similar outcomes can be achieved using other azure services which are not covered in this lab.